object-repeat

 The collection to loop over.

-(The same as, e.g., object-table
+(The same as, e.g., object-table)

-A view variable of type query:
+A view variable of type query: or array:

 as